larongbingo/MAYN-MAYN-MAYN/README.md

 - bootstrap
 - netlify for the hosting
-- Hasura and heroku for the real time db with graphql
+- Hasura and heroku for the real time db with graphql That's supposed to be the plan, but errors & bugs and me being slow at learning stuff, made this thing a web app with signup and login.
+THis is sooo sed, ALEXA.
+PLAY DETPATITO

 ### Who dis?
 The team that created this are: